 - SAGE Publishing.
 MSU Libraries participates with Midwest Collaborative for Library Services consortium to provide a 10% discount on open access publishing fees for SAGE 100% gold open access journals from 2022-2024.
 A few journals are excluded.

 - Science Advances (AAAS).
 MSU authors receive a 15% discount to publish in the gold open access Science Advances journal because the MSU Libraries maintains subscriptions to the other 3 AAAS journals.
 MSU authors should provide the number 02526387 upon acceptance of their papers to have the discount applied.

-The MSU Libraries is building open access collections
+The MSU Libraries is building and linking to open access and public domain collections

-- The Gerald M Kline Digital and Multimedia Center digitizes and makes accessible special parts of the MSU Libraries collections that are in the public domain.
+- The Gerald M Kline Digital and Multimedia Center has created digital collections, much of which is in the public domain.

 - Participation in the HathiTrust and GoogleBooks projects to digitize public domain works such as out-of-copyright books and government documents.

 Adding open access materials to our collections and catalog.

 - All publications listed in the Directory of Open Access Journals are added to the MSU library catalog.

 - Open access books published on the JSTOR platform are added to the MSU library catalog.